-Insider Tip: The Yeti dog bed is great for all three concerns as it has a tough waterproof bottom to protect your dog from the ground, has a home and travel base so your dog has the same sleeping conditions at home and while camping, and easy to clean materials.
+Insider Tip: The Yeti dog bed is great!
+It addresses all three concerns with its tough waterproof bottom t, has a home and travel base so your dog has the same sleeping conditions at home and while camping, and easy to clean materials.

 Other Dog Camping Gear Essentials